honno/honno.github.io/_includes/home/main-text.md

 ## What I've been up to

 I'm working on my first video game right now.
 Slow going as I'm figuring out how to do things, and more-so when you shouldn't do things as a solo dev (but still do anyway, oops).
-I am quite excited for the future regardless---not much to share yet sorry~
+I am quite excited for the future regardless, just there's not much to share yet~

 ## Projects